WICG/scroll-to-text-fragment/README.md

 argument.
 We hope this existing usage can be leveraged in the same way.

 ### Highlight
-The UA will highlight the passage of text specified by targetText.
+The UA will highlight the passage of text specified by the text directive.
 Use cases exist for more precise control over the highlight, ex:
  * Highlight but don’t scroll into view
  * Scroll but don’t highlight

 We won’t support these features in the initial version but would like to leave the option open for future extension.

-We allow highlighting multiple snippets by providing additional targetTexts in the _fragment directive_, separated by the ampersand (&) character.
-Each targetText is considered independent in the sense that failure to find a match in one does not affect highlighting of any other targetTexts. e.g.:
+We allow highlighting multiple snippets by providing additional directives in the _fragment directive_, separated by the ampersand (&) character.
+Each `text=` term is considered independent in the sense that failure to find a match in one does not affect highlighting of any other terms. e.g.:

 ```
-example.com#:~:targetText=foo&targetText=bar&targetText=bas
+example.com#:~:text=foo&text=bar&text=bas
 ```

 will highlight “foo”, “bar”, and “baz” and scroll “foo” into view, assuming all appear on the page.

-Only the left-most, successfully matched, targetText will be scrolled-into-view and used as the CSS target.
+Only the left-most, successfully matched, term will be scrolled-into-view and used as the CSS target.
 That is, if “foo” did not appear anywhere on the page but “bar” does, we scroll “bar” into view.